eugenium/LearnGraphDiscovery/README.md

 ## Train and model specification
 To train your own model or see the model specifications run Train_39_Node_Net.py

-For questions or bug reports please contact eugene.belilovsky@inria.fr
+For questions or bug reports please contact eugene.belilovsky@umontreal.ca